bubdm/etlbox.docu/ETLBoxDocu/articles/dataflow/dataflow_file_sources_destinations.md

 <Root>
 ```

-You can parse the two elements <MySimpleRow> with the follwoing code:
+You can parse the two elements <MySimpleRow> with the following code:

 ```C#
 XmlSource source = new XmlSource("demo2.xml", ResourceType.File)